LC-Linkous/reverse_engineering_notes/README.md

 Hardware analysis is the process of examining a physical piece (or pieces) of hardware for information on the device's operation.
 This is typically the first step in the reverse engineering process as it provides initial information about the device, interfacing, manufacturer, and potential starting points.

-This part of the process may include disassembly of the enclosure or device to get a closer look at key components such as circuits, chips, power distribution, and industry standard interfacing that already exists on the device.
-Studying the physical layout, analyzing connections between components, and understanding the physical interactions between parts of a device happens here.
+This part of the process may include disassembly of the enclosure or device to get a closer look at key components such as circuits, chips, power distribution, and industry standard interfacing that already exists on the device (i.e., JTAG, SPI, UART, etc).
+Studying the physical layout, analyzing the electrical connections between components, and understanding the physical interactions between parts of a device (electrical and mechanical) happens here.

 This topic has been split into the following sub-topics:
 * [Physical Device Access](#physical-device-access)